-Although using Clonezilla to make an exact copy of a drive on new drive is an easy process, there’s some preparation and specific steps that you must follow.
+Although using Clonezilla to make an exact copy of a drive on new drive is a straightforward process, there’s some preparation and specific steps that you must follow.

-The steps below will guide you with everything you need to know, including shrinking the partition on the main drive to fit it on smaller drive, connecting a new hard drive, downloading and creating a bootable media to use Clonezilla, cloning process, and even the steps to make sure that after the process you’re using the entire available space.
+The steps below will guide you with everything you need to know, including connecting a new hard drive, downloading and creating a bootable media to use Clonezilla, cloning process, and even the steps to make sure that after the process you’re using the entire available space.